About

 Dr. Michael Czubryt

-Dr. Czubryt has an extensive record of service in the animal ethics community at the local, national, and international levels, including seven years on animal protocol review committees, and thirteen years on the University of Manitoba Committee on Animal Care.
+Dr. Czubryt has an extensive record of service in the ethical animal care and use community at the local, national, and international levels, including seven years on animal protocol review committees, and 14 years on the University of Manitoba Committee on Animal Care.
 He has served as a reviewer, scientific officer, and chair for numerous peer review committees, and has held leadership roles in professional organizations such as the American Physiological Society and the International Academy of Cardiovascular Sciences.
 Dr. Czubryt also maintains an active training program that encompasses high school, undergraduate, and graduate students, with more than 50 trainees mentored to date.

 Additional CCAC Involvement